qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    from any source’)**

    These are intermittent fetch failures.
-Check if there is a network/host issue at your end, else it may be the server creating this issue.
+Check if there is a network/host issue at your end, else check if the server is creating this issue.
 You could increase ``postBuffer`` and ``maxRequestBuffer`` settings in your ``.gitconfig`` file if the errors occur while fetching the git repositories.
 If you are using